All Products

 Note

-• If a primary/secondary failover occurs in the source database, you must log on to the secondary database to perform the cleanup.
+• If a failover occurs in the source database, you must log on to the secondary database to manually clear the slot.

 Note

-Only the parameters of the DTS task may be modified.
-The parameters of databases are not modified.
-The parameters that may be modified include but are not limited to the parameters in the "Modify instance parameters" section of the Modify the parameters of a DTS instance topic.
+When parameters are adjusted, only the parameters of the DTS instance are modified.
+The parameters of the database are not modified.
+The parameters that may be modified include but are not limited to those described in Modify instance parameters.

 Special cases

-• If the source instance is a Google Cloud Platform Cloud SQL for PostgreSQL instance, enter an account with cloudsqlsuperuser permissions for Database Account.
-When you select migration objects, choose objects that this account has permission to manage.
-You can also grant the Owner permission for the objects to this account.
-For example, run the GRANT <owner_of_object_to_migrate> TO <source_database_account_for_task> command to allow this account to perform operations as the owner of the objects.
+• If the source instance is Google Cloud Platform Cloud SQL for PostgreSQL, you must specify an account that has the cloudsqlsuperuser permission for the Database Account of the source database.
+When you select migration objects, you must select objects that this account has permission to manage, or grant this account the Owner permission for the objects to be migrated (for example, by running the GRANT <owner_of_objects_to_migrate> TO <source_db_account_for_task> command to allow this account to execute related operations as the owner of the objects).

 Note

-• If the destination instance is an RDS for MySQL instance, DTS automatically creates a database in the instance.
+• When the destination instance is an RDS for MySQL instance, DTS automatically creates a database in the instance.
 If the name of the database to be migrated does not comply with the naming conventions of RDS for MySQL, you must create the database in the RDS for MySQL instance before you configure the migration task.
 For more information, see Manage databases.

-The following are the limits and considerations:
+The following are the notes and limits:

 Type